bramley/phplist-plugin-recaptcha/README.md

 You must also create an API key to use reCAPTCHA, then enter the site key and the secret key into the plugin's settings.

 ### Install through phplist ###
-Install on the Plugins page (menu Config > Plugins) using the package URL `https://github.com/bramley/phplist-plugin-recaptcha/archive/master.zip`
+Install on the Manage Plugins page (menu Config > Plugins) using the package URL `https://github.com/bramley/phplist-plugin-recaptcha/archive/master.zip`

-###Settings###

-On the Settings page you must specify:

-* The reCAPTCHA site key and secret key
-* The method to be used for requests to the reCAPTCHA service
+### Usage ###

+For guidance on configuring and using the plugin see the documentation page https://resources.phplist.com/plugin/recaptcha

 ## Version history ##

     version         Description
-    1.0.1+20161122  Fix problem with settings not being displayed Display recaptcha in the language of the subscribe page 1.0.0+20161118  First release
+    1.1.0+20161125  Allow recaptcha to be optionally included on each subscribe page 1.0.1+20161122  Fix problem with settings not being displayed Display recaptcha in the language of the subscribe page 1.0.0+20161118  First release